Dr. Steven Bellinger, PhD, Founder & CEO

 Grace Friedel, CPA, Controller

 Grace joined the RDT team in November 2014 with over 7 years of public accounting experience.
 She graduated with a Master’s in Accounting from the University of Central Missouri in 2007 and earned her CPA license in 2008.
 Grace was intrigued by RDT and the potential growth and opportunity it had to offer and decided to take the leap into private accounting.
 Grace is the Controller and focuses on all accounting functions, financial analysis, budgeting, and government contracting for the company.
-Grace enjoys spending time with family and friends, CrossFit, watching horror movies, and being outdoors.
+Grace enjoys spending time with family and friends, working out, watching horror movies, and being outdoors.

 Luke Henson, Mechanical & Nuclear Engineer

 Luke Henson, upon graduating from the Manhattan Area Technical College (MATC), joined the Phillips Lighting Company where he worked for 2 years as a maintenance and service technician.
 He started at Kansas State University in August of 2008.
 In 2009 he entered the college of Engineering and began working towards a Bachelor’s of Science in Mechanical and Nuclear Engineering.
 During his time at MATC he was required to become NATEF certified for all 8 levels of automotive repair.
 During his time at KSU, as an engineering undergraduate, he conducted research at the KSU Semiconductor Materials and Radiological Technologies (SMART) Laboratory.
 As an undergraduate research assistant, Mr. Henson participated in research to investigate and develop semiconductor neutron-detector manufacturing and characterization.